Rachel1112/Spotify-Music-Stream/README.md

 # Music streaming service interface

-This project is a front-end and back-end separated Vue project.
+This project is a front-end and back-end separated React project.
 The front-end is built using React, Ant Design, and Axios.
 The back-end is built using Node.js, Mongoose, and MongoDB.
 This README file is intended to provide guidance for other developers to run the demo on their local machines and understand the codebase.

 ## Getting Started